James McGrath (Australian politician): Controversy

 In 2008, McGrath resigned from Boris Johnson's mayoral administration for allegedly racist comments.
 McGrath was asked if the election of Johnson as mayor might trigger a 'mass exodus of older Caribbean migrants' and replied that 'let them go if they don't like it here'.

 In 2011, McGrath was revealed to have paid a disgruntled Labor staffer for dirt files on government MPs.
-McGrath orchestrated the research through disgruntled Labor staffer, Robert Hough.
+McGrath orchestrated the research through disgruntled Labor staffer Robert Hough.
 A sum of $3,075 was given to Hough to research the files.
-The sheet, organised by McGrath included information on politicians sex lives, sexual promiscuity, drinking habits, health matters and family breakdowns.
+The sheet, organised by McGrath, included information on politicians sex lives, sexual promiscuity, drinking habits, health matters and family breakdowns.
 The sheet even included details of the schools of government MP children.
-Though McGrath was merely reprimanded for his actions, there were strong calls for him to be sacked for his involvement in commissioning the research.
+Though McGrath was reprimanded for his actions by LNP leader Campbell Newman, ALP deputy leader Andrew Fraser called for him to be sacked for his involvement in commissioning the research.

-In July 2018, Senator McGrath was photographed alongside a group of Young LNP members with some making the "OK" hand gesture which has been come to be seen as a white supremacist symbol.
+In July 2018, McGrath was photographed alongside a group of Young LNP members with some making the "OK" hand gesture which has been come to be seen as a white supremacist symbol.

-On 5 October 2019, Senator McGrath posted a picture on his Facebook page with the caption "Car 1.
+On 5 October 2019, McGrath posted a picture on his Facebook page with the caption "Car 1.
 Flock of cockatoos 0."
-The picture depicted a dead and mangled cockatoo in the roof rack of a vehicle, presumably Senator McGrath's.
+The picture depicted a dead and mangled cockatoo in the roof rack of a vehicle, presumably McGrath's.
 This led to widespread condemnation online.
 It was soon revealed that this was not the first post of its kind by the senator, who in 2007 posted a picture of two dead birds caught in the grill of a car with the caption "I think dinner tonight has been sorted thanks to my bullbar.
 Suggestions for how to cook the roadkill?"
-In other posts, he has suggested hitting as many as six kangaroos in a single evening and has referred to cockatoos as "menaces" and that "Anyone who thinks cockatoos are cute needs their head read by a suitably qualified medical professional".

-Senator McGrath later updated the original caption suggesting that the context of the post had been "missed" and that the post was highlighting "the dangers faced by drivers" in the country.
+In other posts, he has suggested hitting as many as six kangaroos in a single evening and has referred to cockatoos as "menaces" and that "Anyone who thinks cockatoos are cute needs their head read by a suitably qualified medical professional."
+McGrath later updated the original caption suggesting that the context of the post had been "missed" and that the post was highlighting "the dangers faced by drivers" in the country.